 Located in A-Wing, this area has been designed to bring diverse students together through a variety of programs and services.
 Included in the Student Center are a television lounge; dining and study areas; student leader offices (the Student Senate, student Board of Trustees representative, and IBHE - Student Advisory Committee representative); and meeting room.
 The Student Life staff has offices in the center.
 The Student Commons is a gathering place for student interaction within the center.
-The Student Center also houses the Recreation and Fitness Center which has an Olympic style swimming pool, gymnasium, fitness room (free weights and exercise machines), racquetball court, locker, and shower facilities.
+The Student Center also houses the Recreation and FitSTUDENT SERVICES, ACTIVITIES, AND INFORMATION 29 ness Center which has an Olympic style swimming pool, gymnasium, fitness room (free weights and exercise machines), racquetball court, lockers, and shower facilities.
 The Student Center is open seven days a week during the fall and winter trimesters, but is closed Sundays during the spring/summer trimester.
 For additional information, contact the Student Life Service Office at 708.534.4550.